 Cushioning in the Diadora Game L shoes was mainly provided by the insole and midsole layers.
 Testers found that the insole upheld the underfoot posture whereas the midsole compressed readily to absorb jump impact.

-We put the shoes through 3 cushion modules and they passed all with surprising talent.
+We put these men’s court shoes through 3 cushion modules and they passed all with surprising talent.

 Not only did the soling handle forward lunges and strides, but it also absorbed the tremors of straight, net-high jumps.
 Testers felt no heel pressure at all even when diving to take extravagant shots.
 This feature particularly helped newer players by enabling them to safely test out their full potential.